sgct/sgct-docs/configuration/projection/projectionplane.md

 - `type` **[string = "ProjectionPlane"]**

   Defines the type of this projection.
-The value _has_ to be "ProjectionPlane"
+The value must be "ProjectionPlane"

 - `lowerleft` **[object]**

   Provides the location of the lower left corner of the projection plane.
-The object should have `x`, `y`, and `z` fields that provide the position in a relation to the [User](../user) location.
+The object should have `x`, `y`, and `z` fields that provide the position in a relation to the [User](../user) location specified in the [cluster](../cluster).

 - `upperleft` **[object]**